stratumn/sdk-csharp/README.md

 ```

-Alternatively, if you have initiated the transfer (push or pull), you can also before it has been accepted:
+Alternatively, if you have initiated the transfer (push or pull), you can  also cancel before it has been accepted:

 ```
 TransferResponseInput<Object> responseInput = new TransferResponseInput<Object>(TraceId, null, null);